 Capital Assets.
-The School had no significant capital asset activity.
+The School replaced an air conditioning unit and built a perimeter fence.
 Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.